melissawen/melissawen.github.io/2022-09-22-v3d-in-the-mainline.md

 1. get the .config file by running `make ARCH=arm multi_v7_defconfig`
 2. using `make ARCH=arm menuconfig` or a similar tool, enable `CONFIG_ARM_LPAE=y`
-3. compile and install the kernel image and modules as usual, but just copy the dtb file `arch/arm/boot/dts/bcm2711-rpi-4-b.dtb` to the `/boot` of your target machine (no overlays)
+3. compile and install the kernel image and modules as usual, but just copy the dtb file `arch/arm/boot/dts/bcm2711-rpi-4-b.dtb` to the `/boot` of your target machine (no `/overlays` directory to copy)
 4. change `/boot/config.txt`:
-   * comment the `dt_overlay=` entry
+   * comment/remove the `dt_overlay=vc4-kms-v3d` entry
    * add a `device_tree=bcm2711-rpi-4-b.dtb` entry

 ## Step-by-step for remote deployment: